 Search engines are powerful, widely accessible and free — and have made it possible to find nearly any sort of information that you are interested in.
-Unfortunately, those search engines are also very good at making personal information readily available at the click of a button.
+Unfortunately, those search engines are also very good at making your personal information readily available at the click of a button.

 This may seem relatively innocent.
 After all, what do most of us have to hide?
 While that’s certainly true, your personal information is quite valuable in the wrong hands.

 All of a sudden, everyone in your contact book is put at risk — all because hackers used publicly available information to mimic your behavior.
 These phishing attacks are becoming more common every day!
+To prevent this mess, here’s how to remove your name from internet search engines.

 Each search engine has its own method of removal (example: how to remove your name from Google searches).
 And oftentimes, you’ll need to work with websites listed on search engines to remove your information.
 So unfortunately it’s not as easy as a single click opt-out to remove your personal information from search engines!

 If you have ever typed your name into a search engine such as Google, Bing or Yahoo, there is a good chance you may have been surprised by what you found.
-It could have been Full names, voting records, phone numbers, dates of birth and even your family tree.
+It could have been full names, voting records, phone numbers, dates of birth and even your family tree.

 1. Secure your social media accounts or delete them entirely